GSK raises $853 million by halving stake in South African drugmaker

 However, the British group's head of strategy David Redfern, who was recently appointed as GSK's nominee director on Aspen's board to replace GSK president of pharmaceuticals Abbas Hussain, will remain a director, Aspen said.

-GSK has been suffering from weak sales of its key respiratory drugs in the past year, especially in the United States, and has implemented a 1 billion pounds ($1.49 billion) cost-cutting programme.
+GSK has been suffering from weak sales of its key respiratory drugs in the past year, especially in the United States, and has implemented a 1 billion pounds ($1.49 billion) cost-cutting program.

 It is also considering an initial public offering for its majority-owned HIV unit, known as ViiV Healthcare.
 But plans to sell a portfolio of older drugs were dropped in December.